Wednesday, August 24, 2011

 I made a Kickstarter page to help create buzz for my upcoming Rosalind Franklin comic book and album, and now it's looking pretty likely that it will fail, having reached only 25% of my stated goal of $2000.
 I didn't ask my friends and family for pledges beyond sending just a casual email, for the same reasons I hate badgering them to come to my shows.
 This ultimately hurt me, I think, not just by denying me visible momentum, but because earnest self-promotion is probably the kind of thing that Kickstarter's crew looks for before considering a project worthy of further endorsement.
 I bring none of this up out of resentment or disappointment.
 Rather, I've been thinking lately about top-down versus bottom-up models for music distribution and exposure, and what it all means for artistic inventors.
 My thoughts on Kickstarter happen to tie in rather nicely with this subject.

 At any given time, there are eight projects being promoted on the Kickstarter main page, and twelve for each individual region and category.
 Click to see more, however, and the results immediately grow too numerous for any one person to reasonably sift through.
 And since each search is based on only one criterion, it's not really possible to narrow the choices down any further.
 I don't think this is an accident.
-There are too many truly amazing projects out there, and not enough donor money to fund them all.
-If each of us was able to find the one project out of hundreds that speaks to us the most, our money would be spread too thin, and few projects would meet their goals.
+There are too many truly amazing projects out there, and not enough donors to fund them all.
+If each of us were able to find the one project out of hundreds that speaks to us the most, our money would be spread too thin, and few projects would meet their goals.
 The present layout is probably the optimal way for the highest number of projects to be successfully funded.

 Don't get me wrong, I'm confident that Kickstarter does its best to shine a spotlight on the most interesting and unique projects out there.
 But as more and more projects pour in, this role of curator becomes increasingly difficult, forcing them to step further aside and let things run their natural course.
 This seems to give the advantage to three categories of projects: inventions that serve an immediately useful purpose, works by professionals and established artists, and those by amateurs with enough friends and family who support their efforts.
 Not coincidentally, all three hold a natural advantage in the real world as well.
 So the more projects there are, the more Kickstarter becomes an impartial forum for conducting transactions between creators and consumers.
 Like CDBaby a decade earlier, its early adopters might remember it as a true game-changer, but for most of us from here on out, its reputation will be that of a trusted facilitator.

 My aim isn't to criticise either of these fine resources for artists and creators.
 They just serve to illustrate my point that every top-down system ultimately settles into a bottom-up one, regardless of original intent.
 Now, I'm naturally predisposed towards top-down models myself, given my own artistically inventive tendencies.
 My music just isn't accessible enough on the surface to build grassroots momentum from the bottom up; it needs to be validated first from the top down by music writers and distribution agreements.
 So I recognise that my perspective on this matter might be biased.
-Even so, I believe this argument is perfectly reasonable: we all have to concede that history is the final judge, and history is very much a top-down affair.
+Even so, I believe this argument is perfectly reasonable: We all have to concede that history is the final judge, and history is very much a top-down affair.
 Historians ultimately have the final say over who gets remembered and which works are deemed relevant, with or without the consent of the general public.

 So why is it so difficult to preserve top-down institutions, given their greater accordance with history?
 I think there are four reasons.
 First, as evinced by the Kickstarter example, bottom-up is really just the default situation in the absence of any input from a curator.
 The top-down mindset seeks to impose a value system, but extracting order from entropy requires constant effort; at some point it slips or gives up, and then everything returns to the default manner of ranking.
 Second, we all want to belong to the elite, yet none of us wants to be an elitist.
 (The English language, incidentally, is a beautiful example of bottom-up design!)
 So it isn't rare to see some of the biggest beneficiaries of top-down thinking in bygone years turn around to become its loudest critics today.
 (One word: Radiohead.)